enmanuelmag/Streamfy/README.md

 ## Production mode

-To build the project, run:
+To build the project, is necessary to build the whole project:

 ```Bash
 npm run build